 Figure 5: Schematic for transferring from a single 96-well plate into four 24-well plates.

 Figure 6: Representative results are shown for the expression screen of 96 disulfide-rich venom proteins.
 The proteins were expressed as HIS-DsbC fusions in the cytoplasm and purified using 50 µl of Nickel resin (Protocol 8.2-B).
 (A) Expression screening results, showing virtual gel and scoring for the expression yield.
+The contrast in the virtual gel has been adjusted lane-to-lane to compensate for very faint or intense bands.
 Note that for some targets two bands can be seen, the upper band corresponding to the intact fusion protein and the lower band corresponding to the fusion tag alone.
 (B) The proportion of proteins expressed at each expression level compared to the number of disulfide bonds in the protein.
 The actual number of proteins in each group is overlayed on the graph.
 (C) The distribution of expression levels based on isoelectric point (pI) and number of residues.
 (D) An example of the mass spectrometry results for a 5.7 kDa disulfide-rich venom protein with 4 disulfide bonds.
 The spectrum on the left hand side shows the protein prior to reduction with DTT and the spectrum on the right hand side shows the protein reduced with DTT and then desalted.
 The ions corresponding to the experimental masses are marked with arrows and their assignments are shown in green.
 The experimental masses for the protein prior to reduction and after reduction are shown in the table and exhibit a mass difference of 8 Da, corresponding to the presence of oxidized protein before addition of reducing agent.

 Table 1: Recipe for components of ZYP-5052 medium.